 This is why I feel it is important to carefully examine your women characters as you conceive and begin to write them.
 Consider if they are individuals or types.
 Sometimes the cliché or the “type” might work well in a plot; there can be reasons to use two-dimensional characters in certain roles.
 But be sure you’re doing it deliberately, not unthinkingly.

 People may react negatively to portrayals that are feasible simply because those portrayals don’t match the template they have in their head.

 A recent example?
-Complaining that the current BBC television show The Three Musketeers casting of a mixed race actor as Porthos is “inaccurate” or “political correctness” because of the mistaken belief there were no black people in France before modern times.
+Complaining that the recent BBC television show The Three Musketeers casting of a mixed race actor as Porthos is “inaccurate” or “political correctness” because of the mistaken belief there were no black people in France before modern times.
 Alexandre Dumas, the man who wrote The Three Musketeers, was himself mixed race, the son of a biracial man who rose to become a general in the army of Revolutionary France in the 18th century.